 If you are pregnant or think you could be pregnant, please let us know at least two days before your child is due to come to GOSH for the injection.

-There is a risk that the isotope given to your child could harm your unborn baby, so we advise you to organise another adult to help look after your child for the first 24 hours after the scan.
+There is a small risk that the isotope given to your child could harm your unborn baby, so we advise you to organise another adult to help look after your child for the first 24 hours after the scan.
 If this is not possible, we may have to reschedule your appointment.

 If your daughter is 12 years old or older, we will ask her about her periods and any possibility that she could be pregnant.